banzaiMimic/api-parse-demo/README.md

 api parsing demo using node with fastify and mongodb

 ## deps
-- yarn (built on 1.22.19)
-- node (built on 21.1.0)
-- docker-compose (built on Docker Compose version v2.23.3-desktop.2)
-- docker (Docker Desktop if on Windows, built on Docker version 24.0.7, build afdd53b)
 - WSL2 with hyperv enabled (if on Windows, built on WSL version: 2.0.9.0)
+- Docker Desktop if on Windows

 ## quickstart
 ```